Supporting Seed Systems for Development (S34D)

 Feed the Future Global Supporting Seed Systems for Development (S34D)

-The Feed the Future Global Supporting Seed Systems for Development (S34D) is a Leader with Associate (LWA) activity, funded by the Feed the Future initiative through the Bureau of Food Security and by USAID through OFDA.
+The Feed the Future Global Supporting Seed Systems for Development (S34D) is a Leader with Associate (LWA) activity, funded by the Feed the Future initiative through the Bureau for Resilience and Food Security (RFS) and by USAID through the Bureau for Humanitarian Assistance (BHA).
 S34D was created to enhance farmers’ access to a full range of seed choices and options to maximize their responsive decision making and planning for production.
 The activity builds on existing partnerships and seeks to provide new insights and business models to extend the reach of quality seed to last mile users including women, youth, and vulnerable groups.
 S34D seeks to improve the functioning of formal, informal and emergency seed sectors in Feed the Future aligned and other priority countries with economic growth, resilience and emergency seed security programs.

 Where We Work